mikekaminsky/dbt-helper/README.md

 `dbt-helper` (currently) has two sub-commands:

 * `compare`: Compare the relations in your warehouse with those that dbt is managing.
-This is useful for identifying `stale` relations that are no longer being updated by dbt (like if, for example, you converted the model from materialized to ephemeral).
+This is useful for identifying "stale" relations that are no longer being updated by dbt (like if, for example, you converted the model from materialized to ephemeral).
   * Note: `dbt-helper compare` will compare all schemas that are impacted by models in the `models/` directory.
 There is (currently) no way to specify a single schema to compare.
 * `bootstrap`: Create starter "`schema.yml`" files for your project.
 This function helpfully generates boilerplate dbt-model files for you so you don't have to go through the copy/paste when you're developing a new model.
   * Note: this command will not over-write existing `schema.yml` files.
 It will default to printing templates to the console, but you can create new files by using the `--write-files` flag.